RainerWaldmann/wastewater/Readme.md

 Only files with the extension .bed are considered.

-Example bed files are in the [AmpliconPanels](AmpliconPanels) directory
+Bed files for Artic, Varskip and Spike primer panels are in the [AmpliconPanels](AmpliconPanels) directory

 Example for two amplicons: